DataFire/Integrations/integrations/generated/hetras_certification_booking/README.md

 ### BookingListReservationItem
 * BookingListReservationItem `object`
   * _links `object`: Collection of links to related resources
-  * addon_services `array`: A list of addon service codes that are currently booked on the reservation.
-Services which are charged
-    * items `string`
   * adults `integer`: The number of adults per room
   * arrival_date `string`: The arrival date of the guests
   * balance `number`: The balance for all folios of this reservartion.
 It is calculated by all already charged room and service rates plus manual charges